-Survivor pension: The minimum pension is 50% of the deceased's earnings used to calculate the permanent disability pension.
-The pension is paid to a widow or a dependent, disabled widower.
+Spouse's pension: At least 50% of the deceased's earnings used to calculate the permanent disability pension is paid to a widow or a dependent, disabled widower.

-Orphan's pension: 25% of the deceased's pension is paid to each orphan younger than age 15 (age 21 if a student, no limit if disabled); 50% for a full orphan.
+Orphan's pension: 25% of the permanent disability pension the deceased received or was entitled to receive is paid to each orphan younger than age 15 (age 21 if a student, no limit if disabled); 50% for a full orphan.

-Other dependent survivors: If there are no other eligible survivors, 25% of the deceased's pension is paid to each dependent survivor.
+Other dependent survivors: If there are no other eligible survivors, 25% of the permanent disability pension the deceased received or was entitled to receive is paid to each dependent survivor.

-All survivor benefits combined must not exceed 100% of the deceased's pension.
+All survivor benefits combined must not exceed 100% of the permanent disability pension the deceased received or was entitled to receive.